Contents

 Olduvai Gorge

-Olduvai Gorge is a very important site for archeology in Africa.
+Olduvai Gorge is a key archaeological site in Africa.

 Well known as the cradle of mankind, Olduvai Gorge is located in Ngorongoro.